APPRENTICE GUIDE

 What Does Not Count as Off-the-Job Training

-English and Maths Study
+English and maths qualifications

-Training Not Relevant to the Standard
+Training not relevant to the standard

-Progress Reviews
+Progress reviews

 Practise with unlimited mock exams